MLanky/SimulateRobot/README.md

 Step 3: Type the following in your command line in the folder where your .java file is:

-javac --module-path "Path to your javafx lib folder" --add-modules javafx.controls,javafx.fxml YourFile.java
+javac --module-path "Path to your javafx lib folder" --add-modules javafx.controls,javafx.fxml RobotClass.java

 In the double quotes above, you need to write the path to the lib folder in your javafx-sdk folder which you installed from openjfx.io.